sal55/langs/Mosaic/readme.md

 You will need the compiler mm.exe.
 Given an example program such as hello.m, build as follows:

-    mm hello
+    bb hello

 This compiles hello.m into hello.exe.
 For a larger program comprising multiple modules, only the lead module (the one containing the start() entry point function) is needed; if the lead module is prog.m:

-    mm prog
+    bb prog

-then this will locate and compile *all* sources into prog.exe (mm is a pretty fast compiler).
+then this will locate and compile *all* sources into prog.exe (bb is a pretty fast compiler).
 For other options use:

-    mm -help
+    bb -help

 ### Other Applications